 The four sessions have different characteristics:

 - Monday is the main club night and best attended (8 lanes – 2 coaches)

-- Tuesday is new and still quiet (6 lanes – 1 coach)
+- Tuesday is only open to club Gold members (6 lanes – 1 coach)

 - Wednesday is usually quieter but still a full session (10 lanes – 2 coaches)